ashhhwin/steerformer/README.md

 ---

-## Visualization & Interpretability
+## Interpretability Tools

-- **Inference Outputs**: Visual comparison of predicted vs. true steering angles
-- **Grad-CAM**: Applied to CNN for visualizing feature importance
+- **Grad-CAM**: Applied to CNN to visualize the spatial attention of convolutional filters.
-- **Attention Maps**: Extracted from ViT and Swin Transformer to examine global context usage
+- **Attention Maps**: Extracted from ViT and Swin Transformer to observe token-level importance.

 ---

-## Key Insights
+## Key Observations

-- The CNN performed best on in-domain data, though it showed signs of overfitting.
-- Transformer models underperformed due to limited training data and sensitivity to domain shift.
+- CNNs outperform ViTs on small datasets but tend to overfit.
-- Swin Transformer was relatively more robust to cross-domain testing than ViT.
+- Swin Transformer showed better cross-domain robustness than ViT.
+- Label imbalance (dominated by straight-driving) and lack of speed context limit model performance.
+- Vision-only models face limitations in generalization without temporal or multimodal inputs.

 ---

-## Limitations

-- Dataset is imbalanced and lacks sharp-turn examples.
-- Pretrained models were not fine-tuned end-to-end due to computational constraints.
-- No use of multimodal sensor data, which would be essential in real-world driving.

----

 ## Future Work

-- Collect more diverse data including extreme steering angles and adverse conditions.
-- Incorporate lane segmentation or depth estimation as auxiliary tasks.
-- Explore data augmentation techniques and domain adaptation strategies.
-- Fine-tune transformer backbones with regularization and scheduling.
+- Use time-series input (3D CNN or Transformer with temporal embeddings).
+- Augment data to balance left/right turn samples.
+- Incorporate additional sensors like IMU, speed, and GPS.
+- Add auxiliary tasks like lane segmentation to enhance spatial reasoning.

 ---

-## Citation

-If you use this work in your research or projects, please cite our project report or acknowledge the authors.

----

-## License

-This project is intended for academic and educational purposes only.
-For reuse or collaboration, please contact the contributors.